Yandex Cloud

 In the management console, open the Managed Service for OpenSearch cluster create or update page.
 You can view the list in the Version field.

-Make sure the update does not affect your applications:
+Make sure the upgrade will not disrupt your applications:

-1. See OpenSearch changelog for how upgrades may affect your applications.
+1. Check the OpenSearch release notes to learn how upgrades may affect your applications.

-2. Try a version upgrade on a test cluster.
+2. Try upgrading a test cluster.
 You can deploy it from a backup of the main cluster.

-3. Create a backup of the main cluster directly before the version upgrade.
+3. Create a backup of the main cluster immediately before upgrading.

 Management console